FerdawsAnzer/Smart-Glove-Sign-Translator/README.md

 - Send recognized text immediately to the frontend (WebSocket)
 - Insert recognized text into Supabase asynchronously for history/logging
 - Build a frontend UI to:
-  - Display recognized gestures live
+-Displays recognized gestures in real-time as text and/or speech.

 ### Folder-structure
     ```